CLI Reference

 ktx setup --project-dir ./analytics

-# Use Claude Code with Opus for ktx LLM calls
+# Use Claude Code for ktx LLM calls

 ktx setup \